DavesCodeMusings/raspberry-cobbler/docs/phase9.md

 Use the same procedure as in previous phases to move the microSD card back to the Pi and start it up.

 ### Update module dependency info
 This only needs to be done once when new modules are installed.
+Running it again won't hurt anything, but it does take a while to complete, so don't do something rash like adding it to _rcS_.

 ```
 ~ # depmod -a